Montana State University School of Film and Photography presents The Wolves by Sarah

 Dr. Andrew Nelson will be holding an information session about the program this Friday, February 2 at 5 PM in VCB 182.
 He will review the specifics of the program, detail the application process, and answer any questions you may have.

-Another successful Community Portrait Day!
-Thank you to Alexis Pike and her wonderful photography students in Pro Practices!!
+Alexis Pike and her wonderful photography students in Pro Practices!!
 Fast forward to 7:48 minute mark to see the KBZK coverage!!